knpuniversity/symfony2-series/knpu/episode2/testing.rst

         php vendor/phpunit/phpunit/phpunit -c app

 This tells PHPUnit to look for a configuration file in the ``app/`` directory.
 And hey!
-There's a ``phpunit.xml.dist`` file there already it reads.
+There's a ``phpunit.xml.dist`` file there already for it to read.
 This tells phpunit how to bootstrap and where to find our tests.

 But we see a few errors.
 If you look closely, you'll see that it's executing